Alemkin/code-challenges/README.md

 # code-challenges
-Code written for programming challenges on the web
+Quick code written for programming challenges on the web.